+Essential Fretting Tool Kit Item #3125 Our fretting experts compiled this kit of tools you'll need for the fundamentals of fret work: installation, removal and dressing.
+Our photo-illustrated book, Fret Work: Step-By-Step, is the most complete work ever published on the subject, and it is included FREE to get you started!
+Neck shaping and fitting Shaping the neck When the glue is dry, remove the rubber bands.
+The neck must be trimmed to meet the edges of the fretboard, without removing any of the fretboard edges or filing deep marks into them.
 Although the neck has been machined to reasonably close tolerances, plenty of extra wood has been left to accommodate different neck sizes and shapes.
 You can make tracings from the blueprint, and cut out neck cross-section templates for checking the shape of the back of the neck if you like.
 We penciled the entire backside of the neck and used our files at a slight angle along the length of the neck (pictured).
 When the pencil marks were removed, or left evenly and slightly below the grain of the mahogany, we switched to finer grit sandpaper.
 Using a rasp, followed by a half-round bastard file, shape the neck's heel.
 When the heel is close to the final shape, stop.
 Finalize the shape later, when you add the heel cap.

-Installing the nut
+Installing the nut The nut sits on the fretboard surface.

-The guitar peghead tilts back 15° from the fretboard surface.
-This angle must be filed and sanded onto the bottom of the nut.
 Leave the top surface of the nut untouched for now.